openshift-labs/cloud-native-guides/debug-odo.md

 #### Remote Debug with CodeReady Workspaces

-CodeReady Workspaces provides a convenient way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.
+CodeReady Workspaces provides a convenience way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.

 From the **Run** menu, click on **Edit Debug Configurations...**.